dbonsave/DAT-490-capstone/README.md

 # Identifying and Addressing Transit Deserts in the Bronx
-**DAT 490 Capstone Project — Arizona State University**
+**DAT 490 Capstone Project Arizona State University**
 David Bonsaver, Geoffrey Barry, Andrew Nagle | May 2025

 ---

 ## Overview

-New York City's public transit system is among the most extensive in the world — but its coverage is not equitable.
+New York City's public transit system is among the most extensive in the world but its coverage is not equitable.
 This project uses large-scale taxi trip data, geospatial analysis, and socioeconomic clustering to identify where transit demand is unmet, with a focus on the Bronx as a case study in structural underservice.

 The core question: **Can data science tell us where to build transit, and whether building it is economically justifiable?**

-Our answer: yes to the first, and sobering on the second.
+Our answer: yes to the first, and no on the second.

 ---

 ## Key Findings

-- **The Bronx is measurably underserved.** Welch's t-tests and ANOVA confirmed that Bronx-originating taxi trips are fewer, longer, and more expensive relative to Manhattan and Queens — consistent with riders substituting taxi for transit that doesn't exist.
+- **The Bronx is measurably underserved.** Welch's t-tests and ANOVA confirmed that Bronx-originating taxi trips are fewer, longer, and more expensive relative to Manhattan and Queens consistant with riders substituting taxi for transit that doesn't exist.
-- **Geographic barriers, not just distance, drive taxi demand.** Spatial flow analysis revealed that the Harlem River crossing is the dominant structural bottleneck shaping Bronx trip patterns — trips cluster around a small number of bridge crossings rather than distributing across the borough.
+- **Geographic barriers, not just distance, drive taxi demand.** Spatial flow analysis revealed that the Harlem River crossing is the dominant structural bottleneck shaping Bronx trip patterns trips cluster around a small number of bridge crossings rather than distributing across the borough.
 - **The Bronx concentrates disadvantage.** K-Means clustering across eight socioeconomic indicators (rent burden, educational attainment, disability rates, internet access, and others) identified the Bronx as the borough most concentrated with high-need census tracts.
 A logistic regression model predicting DAC designation achieved McFadden's R² = 0.541, with renter percentage, COPD rates, and education level as primary predictors.
 - **Subway expansion is not economically viable on fare savings alone.** Cost-benefit modeling of three construction scenarios (full loop, mini loop, lateral-only) showed subway payback periods of 100–340 years.
-Light rail payback periods ranged from 9–68 years depending on assumptions — far more viable, though the optimistic end requires scrutiny.
+Light rail payback periods ranged from 9–68 years depending on assumptions far more viable, though the optimistic end requires scrutiny.
 - **The realistic path forward is multimodal.** Bus rapid transit, demand-responsive microtransit, and services like Dollaride's CTAP program represent more tractable near-term interventions than capital-intensive rail.

 ---